Ottoman decline thesis: Tenets

 Bernard Lewis was one of the decline thesis' most famous proponents.

 The most prominent writer on Ottoman decline was the historian Bernard Lewis, who argued that the Ottoman Empire experienced all-encompassing decline affecting government, society and civilization.
 He laid out his views in the 1958 article, "Some Reflections on the Decline of the Ottoman Empire", which developed into the mainstream opinion of Orientalist scholars of the mid-twentieth century.
 However, the article is now highly criticized and no longer considered accurate by modern historians.
 Lewis' views were as follows:

-The first ten sultans of the Ottoman Empire (from Osman I to Suleiman the Magnificent) were of excellent personal quality, while those who came after Suleiman were without exception "incompetents, degenerates, and misfits," a result of the Kafes system of succession, whereby dynastic princes no longer gained experience in provincial government before coming to the throne.
+The first ten sultans of the Ottoman Empire (from Osman I to Suleiman the Magnificent) were of competent rulers, while those who came after Suleiman were without exception "incompetents, degenerates, and misfits," a result of the Kafes system of succession, whereby dynastic princes no longer gained experience in provincial government before ascending to the throne.
 Faulty leadership at the top led to decay in all branches of government: the bureaucracy ceased to function effectively, and the quality of their records worsened.
 The Ottoman military lost its strength and began to experience defeats on the battlefield.
 They ceased to keep up with the advances of European military science, and consequently suffered territorial losses.
 As the Ottoman state and society was geared towards constant expansion, their sudden failure to achieve new conquests left the empire unable to adapt to its new relationship with Europe.